jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 <img src="https://github.com/jnels13/Screening-Childrens-Writing-Level-With-NLP/blob/main/Source%20Images/Accuracy_Scores.png">

 The best-performing model was the Random Forest using TF-IDF weights (64.368% Accuracy, 60.142 F1 score), and it clearly improved in performance as corpus size increased.
 It can correctly classify texts roughly three times as good as the baseline (20.690%).

-Texts may be pasted directly into the notebook, though this will soon be transferred to a stand-alone app.
-Further work includes continuing to increase the corpus size as additional texts become available, and deploying to a stand-alone app.
+The final app is located <a href="https://share.streamlit.io/jnels13/screening-childrens-writing-level-with-nlp/main/Mod4_Final_Streamlit/student_text_streamlit.py"> HERE </a>.

+### Future Work

+Future work includes growing the corpus, potentially classifying text using both the tf-idf weights AND the dense, traditional factors such as word and text length.
 The source data should also be checked for potential bias in its origin, and thus, in its application; that goes beyond the scope of this initial developed model.

 ### Further Reading